Bourton on the Water

 • 76% survival rate

-A survey carried out in August 2025 shows generally good establishment across the site, with an overall survival rate of 76%.
+Our visit shows generally good establishment across the site, with an overall survival rate of 76%.
 Many of the failures here are showing brown leaves and drying stems.
 This is largely attributed to dry conditions, with the ground being very parched and cracked at the time of inspection.

 Wildlife activity was also recorded during the visit, including yellowhammers, linnets, goldfinches and song thrushes, indicating positive early habitat use.